 Selection of Claudius Gothicus & Gallienus Billion Antoninianii

-A selection of billion Roman antoninianii made for the Emperors Claudius Gothicus and Gallienus.
+A selection of billion Roman antoninianii struck by the Emperors Claudius Gothicus and Gallienus.
 The obverse features the profile of the Emperor, wearing the radiant crown associated with Sol Invictus.
 The legend frames the profiled head.
 The reverse features a variety of figures, of divine personifications associated with the Empire, including Aeternitas, Mars, Providentia and Virtus.

 Diameter will vary from coin to coin, approximately 1.7cm – 1.9cm.

 N.B.
 Please note that this is a general lot.
-The image is for reference only, of the type of coin you will receive.
+The image is for reference only.
 Individual selection is not available.
+Single coins will be selected or two coins from different Emperors for a multiple order.